Kunduruharshika/mintclassics-warehouse-optimization/README.md

 # MintClassics Warehouse Optimization – SQL Case Study

-Author: Harshika
+**Author:** Harshika

-## Project Overview
+## About the Project

-This project focuses on analyzing and improving warehouse operations for MintClassics, a global retailer of collectible cars and accessories.
-Using SQL as the primary tool, the goal was to explore their order and inventory data to generate actionable insights that could support smarter inventory planning, regional performance tracking, and operational decision-making.

-The analysis was structured in five stages, beginning with data exploration and ending in business recommendations backed by query results.
+This SQL case study analyzes operational data from MintClassics, a global classic car retailer.
+The goal was to identify patterns in product demand, office-level performance, and inventory movement to support warehouse optimization.

+The analysis was done using pure SQL across five structured parts: data exploration, product performance, regional sales, sales rep analysis, and product line insights.

-## Business Problem
+## Business Objective

-MintClassics has been experiencing challenges around stock availability, regional warehouse inefficiencies, and unclear product demand patterns.
-The key objectives were:

-- Identify high-demand and low-demand products
+MintClassics needed better visibility into:
+- Which products and regions drive the most revenue
-- Analyze office-level sales performance across regions
+- How sales reps and offices contribute to performance
-- Understand sales rep effectiveness
-- Recommend warehouse improvements based on real usage data

-By answering these questions, the project aims to support better warehouse layout planning, inventory allocation, and overall efficiency.

-## Files in This Repository
+- Which SKUs to prioritize or phase out

+This project uses SQL to help answer those questions and support data-driven decision-making for inventory and fulfillment.

+## Contents

-- `mintclassics.sql` – SQL workbook covering all analysis steps, from simple queries to more integrated joins and aggregations.
-All queries are commented for clarity.
+- `mintclassics.sql` – SQL file with commented queries from basic to advanced
-- `Mintclassics_Warehouse_Optimization_Report.docx` – A business report summarizing key findings and recommendations for stakeholders.
+- `Mintclassics_Warehouse_Optimization_Report.docx` – Business summary and recommendations
-- `ER_Diagram_Mintclassics.png` – A database schema diagram used to understand the table relationships in the dataset.
+- `ER_Diagram_Mintclassics.png` – Visual schema diagram of the database

-## What This Project Demonstrates

-- Proficiency in SQL fundamentals including filtering, grouping, joining, and aggregating data.
-- Ability to connect technical analysis to real business needs.
-- Structured thinking applied to a multi-stage analysis workflow.
-- Communication skills through documentation and clear commentary in SQL.

-## Key Insights from the Analysis
+## Key Highlights

-- France generated the highest total revenue among all office locations.
+- France office: Highest total revenue
-- Switzerland had the highest average order value, indicating a concentration of high-value customers.
+- Switzerland: Highest average order value
-- The most frequently ordered product was the 1972 Alfa Romeo GTA.
+- Top product (volume): 1972 Alfa Romeo GTA
-- The highest revenue-generating product was the 1992 Ferrari 360 Spider Red.
+- Top product (revenue): 1992 Ferrari 360 Spider Red
-- The best performing sales representative by revenue was Employee #1370 (Gerard Hernandez).
+- Best performing sales rep: Gerard Hernandez
-- The “Classic Cars” product line contributed the most revenue overall.

-## Summary
+## Why This Project

-This case study was an opportunity to take raw transactional data and use SQL to uncover operational insights that matter.
-The process reflects how analysts help businesses make data-driven decisions around inventory, logistics, and customer relationships.
+This project demonstrates how SQL can be applied to real business problems and translated into operational insights.
+It showcases skills in querying, joining, aggregating, and business storytelling—ideal for roles in analytics and operations.